29 Little Known Epilepsy Statistics That Will Shock You

 Swallowing a tongue during a seizure is just another myth that should be debunked.
 Nothing is to be put inside the person’s mouth.
 It is also not possible to stop the seizure, but we should allow it to finish on its own while taking some precaution measures (removing sharp objects, putting a pillow below one’s head, etc).

-8. The frequency of epileptic seizures ranges from less than one per year to several seizures per day.
+8. WHO epilepsy facts from 2019 report the frequency of epileptic seizures ranges from less than one per year to several seizures per day.

 Having an epileptic seizure does not immediately mean a person is diagnosed with epilepsy.
 For it to be set as a diagnosis, a person has to endure two or more unprovoked seizures.